The bell rings and the games begin.

 4. Stamp Squad

-To add an extra element to this management system, offer incentives for students who are on a “stamp streak,” as we call it in my class.
+To add an extra element to this management system, offer incentives for students who are on a “stamp streak."
 Sometimes I look for a consistent week of stamps, or sometimes two weeks of stamps.
 The goal post is always changing to keep students on their toes.
-They may earn free time, first book choice, or even an outdoor picnic with the teacher.
+They may earn free time, first book choice or even an outdoor picnic with the teacher.
 (Notice how all of the rewards are free.)

 Stamps from my collection have lasted years, and I often find stamp sets for $1 at Target and Dollar Tree to keep things fresh.
 Stamp pads are always great to add to your teacher wish list, too!